deref/uni/doc/config.md

 For an example project, see the [`uni.yml` file](../example/uni.yml) in the [example directory](../example).

+**UNSTABLE**: Packaging and dependency configuration will be separated.

 # `repository`

 URL of the containing code repository.
 If provided, this property is copied into all generated `package.json` files.

+**UNSTABLE**: Publishing will be separated from package definition.

 # `registry`

 Where to publish packages to.
 Defaults to `https://registry.npmjs.org/`.

+**UNSTABLE**: Publishing
+configuration of dependencies and deployment.

 # `packages`